 Perhaps the Superior Court should have stated that providers may never refuse “wanted” life-sustaining treatment under any authority in 1418.8.
 That authority comes only from 4735.

 On the other hand, while CANHR’s 100-page appellate brief is not a model of clarity, the appeals court might find that CANHR has a point.
-First, 4735 permits the provider to override the surrogate.
-But in a 1418.8 situation, the physician “is” the surrogate.
-It does not seem coherent to say that a physician may override her own decision.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.